badoge/chat.vote/README.md

 - [chat.vote/viewers](https://chat.vote/viewers) A graph that shows the view count of a channel over time

 - [chat.vote/forsen](https://chat.vote/forsen) A raffles site for forsen that works with 1 click only :)

+- [chat.vote/vts](https://chat.vote/vts) A site that lets viewers control your VTube Studio model using chat commands or channel points.
+Deprecated since VTS has this functionality built-in now.

 # Contact